Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Results and Discussion

 The second variation, shown in the top right panel of Figure~\ref{fig:NPE_results}, changes the subhalo profiles from truncated NFW profiles to NFW mass profiles.
 The gray contours show the effect on the inferred dark matter normalization constant.
 The bias in the posterior estimation resulting from this minor change suggests that the specific density profile used in training simulations can negatively impact the accuracy of the inference on the mass function parameters.
-Note that even within Cold Dark Matter cosmologies, there is theoretical uncertainty in the expected profiles of low-mass subhalos \citep[e.g.,][]{Heinze_2024_NFW_dont_fit_tng50}.
+Note that even within CDM cosmologies, there is theoretical uncertainty in the expected profiles of low-mass subhalos \citep[e.g.,][]{Heinze_2024_NFW_dont_fit_tng50}.
+The ground truth lies between the $1\sigma$ and $2\sigma$ contours when the tNFW halo profile is replaced by an NFW profile.
+Since the random seed is the same between the training distribution and the test set, there should be no difference between the predictions of the network.
+Any small deviation can grow drastically and unpredictably when combining a larger number of lenses than ten for inference.

 The next variations, in the bottom left panel, test the effect of background sources that are outside of the training distribution.
 For the training data, we used elliptical source images from the DESI survey \citep{Dey_2019_DESI}, selected by \citet{Missa_2024_Desi_dataset}.
 The green contours originate from target images generated using the SKIRT TNG dataset \citep{Bottrell_2024_SKIRT}, simulated for the Hyper Suprime-Cam Subaru Strategic Program \citep{HSC_whitepaper}.
+Clearly the ground truth is not within the $2\sigma$ contours.
 This dataset contains only spiral galaxies.
 The strong bias observed highlights that precise knowledge of the source profile is required for unbiased dark matter inference.

 Since the difference between spiral and elliptical galaxies is significant, so we also explored the performance of the SNPE network under more subtle source variations, shown on the bottom right panel of Figure~\ref{fig:NPE_results}.